simonneutert/pizza-dough-calculator/README.md

 – The other process is called proofing or fermenting.
 In this process, bacteria break down starches into simpler sugars.

-The two processes start at the same time, but proofing takes a lot longer because the bacteria have to break down all the starches to make an airy dough that’s easy to digest.
-That’s why real good dough needs at least 8 hours of rising and preferably even more time to proof.
+The two processes start at the same time, but proofing takes a lot longer because the bacteria have to break down all the starches to make an airy dough that's easy to digest.
+That's why real good dough needs at least 8 hours of rising and preferably even more time to proof.

-Proofing your dough for a long time leads to a tastier, more complex flavour, more beautiful charring and a pizza that’s easier to digest.
+Proofing your dough for a long time leads to a tastier, more complex flavour, more beautiful charring and a pizza that's easier to digest.
 But you must stop the rising process by putting the dough in your fridge while the proofing process continues.

-Now it’s time to make pizzaaasss!
+Now it's time to make pizzaaasss!